zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 10 - CSS and HTML together
+# CSS and HTML together

 Yesterday we played with changing the color of an HTML element via the DevTools.